Nebelmischling/LumiaExpansionPacks/OtherChanges/FeedbackandFeatureTesting/LandoFeedback3.2.md

 Tag is \<loomwritestyle\> in the category but `loomstyle` in both the zipbomb and zip mini step 11 list.
 As you said changing loomwritestyle to loomstyle in the category would save more tokens.

-## Step 11 Zipbomb Mini Skipped Category Fix
+## Step 11 Zipbomb Mini Skipped Category Mitigates

-The following prevents skipped categories in Step 11 of the mini zips (above loomwritestyle not fixed in this):
+The following added counter mentions mitigates skipped categories in Step 11 of the mini zips (above loomwritestyle not fixed in this):

 ```
 Per category tag, use an index number (there are 18 category tags), and verify compliance.
 Flag conflicts, fix immediately.
 Do not skip any categories.